psyx3/Data-Cleaning-python/README.md

 - seaborn

 ## Usage
-1. Run `TITANIC_EDA.jynb` to clean the data and perform EDA.
+1. Run `TITANIC_EDA.ipynb` to clean the data and perform EDA.
 2. Review the visualizations and insights generated.